 Power supplies for the console are fitted to every bay of 24 channels.
-Aside from the Fusion processing, the centre section does not have its own supply as it receives its power from the bay to its left.
-The Fusion section has its own mains inlet IEC in the centre of the console.
+The centre section does not have its own supply as it receives its power from the bay to its left.

-A 24 channel console has a two power inputs, a 48 channel console will have three input leads, a 72 channel console will have four and a 96 channels console has five.
+A 24 channel console has a single power input, a 48 channel console will have two input leads, a 72 channel console will have three and a 96 channels console has four.
 The leads supplied are 2m.

 It is important that all of the mains leads are connected to the same supply source so that they are all switched concurrently.
 Power input to each section is via IEC plug.
-Refer to the power provision notes on page 13.
+Refer to the power provision notes on page 11.

-- I. Locate the two (three, four or five) 2m IEC input leads and attach to the console in the locations indicated opposite. - 2.
+- 1. Locate the two (three or four) 2m IEC input leads and attach to the console in the locations indicated opposite. - 2.
 Run each mains lead along the underside of the cable trays and secure with cable ties (holes are provided) this will keep the power cables separated from the audio cables. - 3.
 Route the lead for each section down the middle of the nearest console leg. - 4.
 Terminate each lead at a suitable outlet located near or beneath the console legs.